Pageau scores twice, Senators rout Rangers 6-2

 But the fisticuffs did little to inspire the Rangers, who didn’t exhibit the same zip displayed in their two most recent games, solid wins over Tampa Bay and Nashville.
 It was a clear case of the Rangers playing down to their opponent, as Ottawa entered the contest with a league-worst seven points in 12 games.

+“We didn’t respect our opponent enough.
+We just continued to dig ourselves a deeper hole,” Rangers forward Chris Kreider said.
+“Going up 1-0, you’d think we’d stick to the script better than this.”

 The Senators outshot the Rangers 14-11 in the first period.
-The Rangers had a 12-11 advantage in the second, but the Senators scored three times against Georgiev.
+The Rangers had a 12-10 advantage in the second, but the Senators scored three times against Alexandar Georgiev.

-Hainey, the 38-year-old defenseman, made it 3-1 with his first of the season at 4:12, one second after a hooking penalty to Rangers defenseman Jacob Trouba expired.
+Hainsey, the 38-year-old defenseman, made it 3-1 with his first of the season at 4:12, one second after a hooking penalty to Rangers defenseman Jacob Trouba expired.

-Pageau, who had a four-goal playoff performance against the Rangers in 2017, netted his second goal of the contest and fifth of the season on a breakaway at 11:43 of the middle period.
+Pageau, who had a four-goal playoff performance against the Rangers in 2017, netted his second goal of the contest and fifth of the season racing on a breakaway at 11:43 of the middle period.
 Brady Tkachuk made it 5-1 for the Senators with his fourth at 14:56.

+“Luckily I scored,” Pageau said of his breakaway score.
+“My stick was broken and I just realized that when I got to the bench.
+I guess my shot is not too hard.

 Artemi Panarin cut the deficit to 5-2 with a power-play goal for the Rangers at 17:34 of the second, with assists to Kakko and DeAngelo.
 Panarin extended his points streak to five games with his team-best sixth goal of the season.

-Namestnikov then made it 6-2 for Ottawa with another power-play goal at 5:35 of the third.
+Namestnikov then made it 6-2 for Ottawa with another power-play goal at 5:35 of the third to complete the scoring.
 The 26-year-old Russian forward has five goals and four assists in 11 games with Ottawa since his trade from the Rangers on Oct.
 7. He scored 13 goals in 99 games with the Rangers.

+“Tonight we were the better team out there,” added Pageau, an Ottawa native in his eighth season with the Senators.
+“Everyone showed up.”

-Alexander Georgiev started his third straight game in goal for the Rangers after impressive wins over the Lightning and Predators, allowing one goal in both.
+Georgiev started his third straight game in goal for the Rangers after impressive wins over the Lightning and Predators, allowing one goal in both.
 Henrik Lundqvist, who last played in a 7-4 loss to Boston on Oct.
 27, figures to return for the next game, on Wednesday against Detroit.

+“They got one goal and everything broke down for some reason,” Georgiev said.

-The Senators were coming off 5-2 loss at Boston on Saturday.
+The Senators were coming off a 5-2 defeat at Boston on Saturday.
 They had only 10 goals in their five road losses before scoring six against the Rangers.

 For the third-straight game, the Rangers dressed seven players 21 years old or younger — Kakko and fellow forwards Lias Andersson, Filip Chytil, Brett Howden plus defensemen Libor Hajek, Adam Fox and Ryan Lindgren.